 - Will you need training?

 You love your hobby, and you are probably very good at it.
 Still, no matter how experienced you are, you will probably need help from econometrics tutors if that’s the field you’re getting into or qualification to give you the accreditation to go forwards.
 This depends on what you are looking at, of course.
 Something as simple as selling your crafts online or writing a blog, won’t require much training if you are already good at it.
-On the other hand, if you are looking to become that fitness trainer we mentioned earlier, you will need some level of training, especially if you want to work in a gym or leisure centre.
+On the other hand, if you want to work as a manicurist, you must enroll in the Manicurist Career Program and complete training, especially if you want to work in a salon or spa.
 On that note, think about first aid qualifications – do personal trainers need it?
 You may not if you work in a gym but in your own business, you definitely will.
 Whatever line of work you are looking to go into, do your research before you go into anything blindly, as retraining may be necessary.
 And hey, if you are selling your cakes to the Farmers Market, you may still wish to brush up your baking skills at a night school class, too!
 The other benefit of getting the qualification is the boost to your confidence.
 Even if you’re at the top of your game, a certificate, such as those available at the San Francisco coding bootcamp, will give your work all the credibility it needs.

 - Are your dreams realistic?